 There is a great selection at breakfast; scrambled eggs, fruit, cheese, and porridge, a nice variety along with coffee, espresso, and bottled water (bottled water is not available at the equivalent club lounge at the Hyatt across the road, so the Moana beach club lounge offers a much better choice if the hotel lounge is a deal-breaker at your hotel).
 There are also soft drinks available throughout the day.

-In the evening, there is free wine/beer they serve you, but your glass will never be empty.
+In the evening, they serve you free wine/beer.
+Your glass will never be empty.
 There is also a decent spread of food and excellent service.

 6. Sheraton Waikiki Club Lounge Review